Medicaid fraud costs taxpayers billions each year and whistleblowers are critical in recovering that money.

-You May Be Entitled to a Large Cash Award for Reporting Fraud
+You May be Entitled to a Large Cash Reward

 - False Documentation – Altering reports or cost claims, falsifying medical records, incomplete record maintenance, billing scams